Hard Rock Music Archives

-his act was founded by its namesake Tad Doyle (guitar/vocal) and his buddy Kurt Danielson (bass/vocals), both formerly of Bundles Of Piss.
+his act was founded by its namesake Tad Doyle (guitar/vocals) and his buddy Kurt Danielson (bass/vocals), both formerly of Bundles Of Piss.
+The name of the band an abbreviation of Thomas Adam Doyle.
 After recruiting the services of drummer Steve Wied they would sign to the grunge/alternative cult indie 'Sub Pop', and after their initial single Ritual Device (1988), Tad would release their mini album Gods Balls (1989) a few months later on the infamous same label to become one of the heavier acts ever published by that company, and one who stuck to their original grunge manifesto, along the same lines as Nirvana.

 Their sound was reminiscent of doom purists Black Sabbath but crawled through the gutters of the now developing grunge movement and helped create some of its rules.
 After issuing a cover of Black Flag's Damaged, touring with label mates Nirvana, and hiring Gary Thornstensen (guitar), along with Josh Sinder replacing Wied they would release Salt Lick (1990), their debut album proper.